Focus Area Information

 Skills and Abilities

-- Analytical skills: refers to the process of analyzing information for trends and relevant findings, drawing conclusions, making recommendations based on findings and communicating results
+- Analytical skills: refers to the process of analyzing and synthesizing information (including data), to ask and answer questions, to identify trends and relevant themes as to support the development of evidence-based findings and recommendations

-- Customer service skills: : involves anticipating and identifying client needs in order to provide better or more convenient services, while supporting the organization’s goals and objectives.
+- Customer service skills: involves anticipating and identifying client needs to respond and provide better services with a goal of maximizing client satisfaction.
 Customers and clients may include the public, colleagues, partners, and peers

 - Flexibility: refers to the ability to adapt to and work effectively within a variety of situations and with various individuals or groups to achieve results

-- Problem-solving skills: refers to the ability to understand a situation by breaking it apart into smaller pieces, or tracing the implications step-by-step and working towards solutions
+- Problem-solving skills: refers to the ability to recognize, understand and resolve a problem by breaking it apart into smaller pieces, and evaluating options and identifying alternative solutions

-- Relationship management: good relationships with clients through respect, ethics and trust in order to achieve organizational goals
+- Relationship management: involves building and maintaining strong working relationships with clients, stakeholders, partners and colleagues and demonstrating respect, ethics and extending trust in order to achieve organizational goals

 What to Expect